valeriafloral/Abies_foliar_mycobiome/README.md

 This folder was made to follow the [**Parkinson's Lab tutorial**](https://github.com/ParkinsonLab/Metatranscriptome-Workshop) Some of the steps of the tutorial are gonna be adapted.
 This folder will be deleted when scripts are adapted.

 >### /archive/
-Contains the presentation for methodological topic seminar were I speak about the approaches to look for fungal signals in RNA-Seq data.
+Contains the presentation for methodological topic seminar were I spoke about the approaches to look for fungal signals in RNA-Seq data.